Health-Promotion Efforts Earn Native American Researcher Dr. Rodney Haring a National Award

 “As a Native cancer survivor, I am personally grateful for the important work of Roswell Cancer Institute and Dr. Rodney Haring.
-National Indian Health Board holds cancer treatment, early detection and prevention as a top priority for Indian Country and Roswell Park Cancer Institute is part of finding solutions,” says NIHB Executive Director Stacy A. Bohlen.
+National Indian Health Board holds cancer treatment, early detection and prevention as a top priority for Indian Country and Roswell Park Comprehensive Cancer Center is part of finding solutions,” says NIHB Executive Director Stacy A. Bohlen.

 “Rodney has brought so much to Roswell Park’s research and to this community,” says Institute President and CEO Candace S. Johnson, PhD.
 “He has created so many opportunities for people to come together, learn from one another and work together to overcome obstacles that get in the way of health and wellness.
 He’s a real problem-solver.”